 COVID-19 AND CAMP

-Over 4000 youth connected with each other, the outdoors and Scouting at camp this past summer.
+Over 5000 youth connected with each other, the outdoors and Scouting at camp this past summer and fall.
 We are proud and fortunate to share that we did not have any reported cases of COVID-19 attributed to a camp experience.
 See the Health and Safety section for information on our precautions.

 Family cabin rentals

-Three of our properties are opening cabins for rental by individual families throughout the fall.
+Two of our properties have opened cabins for rental by individual families throughout the winter.
 We encourage all Scouting families to take advantage of this unique opportunity to get some extra time outdoors surrounded by the beauty of your favorite camps.

 Check out Family Cabin Rentals for additional information and to make your reservation today!